rjpalermo1/paymentsandbox_ps/README.md

 **NOTE THE PAYMENT SANDBOX PRESTASHOP BASE IMAGE IS FOR DEVELOPMENT AND DEMONSTRATION ONLY.
 IT IS NOT CONFIGURED FOR A PRODUCTION ENVIRONMENT**

-You can use this base image to create a new Prestashop that with custom data and configuration for development and save it as it's own Docker setup.
+You can use this base image to create a new Prestashop that with custom data and configuration for development and save it as it's own docker-compose setup.

-# Using phpmyadmin
+# Use phpmyadmin

-1. Open the phpadminclient at your specified host:port (default localhost:3081)
+1. Open the phpadminclient at your specified host:port in the docker-compose.yml (default localhost:3081)

 2. Select the prestashop database name specified in the docker-compose.yml (default prestashop) in the left column